ryanatkn/svelte_docinfo_sketch/README.md

 There's one module, [`$lib/docinfo.ts`](./src/lib/docinfo.ts).

-To get the metadata from a thing:
+To get the metadata from a component:

 ```ts
 import {parse_docinfo} from '$lib/docinfo.js;';